Did Jesus Christ Survive the Cross and die in Kashmir?

-The writers also touch on another aspect of the life of Jesus and mention that Mary Magdalene was, in reality, the wife of Jesus and after he left for Persia, she traveled to Spain with her children.
-Later on, the Church to perpetuate the myth of the crucifixion and theory of son of god allowed the fact of Mary as a wife to be buried for ever.
+The writers also touch on another aspect of the life of Jesus and mention that Mary Magdalene was, in reality, the wife of Jesus.
+After he left for Persia, she traveled to Spain with her children.
+Later on, the Church to perpetuate the myth of the crucifixion and theory of son of god allowed the fact of Mary as a wife to be buried forever.

 Another factor that needs consideration is Buddhist literature that mentions that Jesus as Isa attended the World Buddhist Conference at Haran in 80 AD.
 Such information can only be gleaned and conjectures drawn as direct evidence is not available.

 The Shrine in Kashmir